thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/lecture-1/index.md

 Truth s relative to current situation/world/environment:
 - formulas evaluated in given structure
-- necessity: truth in all accessible worlds
+- necessity (□): truth in all accessible worlds. if there are no accessible worlds, it's true.
-- possibility: truth in some accessible world (at least one)
+- possibility (◇): truth in some accessible world (at least one). if there are no accessible worlds, it's false.

 ## Frames
 A situation is set by a frame F = (W,R)
 - W ≠ ∅ set of possible worlds/states
 - R ⊆ W × W an accessibility/transition relation

+A frame is just the states and transitions between them, without a valuation (i.e. without saying what's true in each state).

 A frame could be (ℕ, <), or ({1,2,3,4}, {(1,2), (2,4), (1,3), (3,4), (2,2)})